Relocating a child

 (i) the killing or harming of an animal or the damaging of property.

-The changes also include changes in terminology and approach from “Custody and Access” to refer to parenting time and and decision making, and include provisions for contact time by a non-parent (grandparent or other involved person).
+The changes also include changes in terminology and approach from “Custody and Access” to “Parenting Time” and and “decision making”, and include provisions for contact time by a non-parent (grandparent or other involved person).

 For more information about how these changes may affect your situation, give us a call, or review the changes at https://www.justice.gc.ca/eng/fl-df/cfl-mdf/dace-clde/index.html